Salt Lake West Side Stories: Post Six

 Utah’s population, due to industrial development, also became more diverse when statehood was finally granted.
 In many ways, members of the LDS Church never got over being treated so poorly by the United States – this from the 1830s in Upstate New York to the 1890s in the Great Basin – leaving an enduring legacy of resentment and conflict with the federal government.
 Join us in our next Salt Lake West Side Story post where we will analyze the fort’s enduring legacy.

-Do you want to read the next post?
+Do you want to read the next post (Post 7)?
 The Legacy of Salt Lake City’s Pioneer Fort

 Related Activities: Seek out and read the pioneer cemetery monument entitled “Utah’s First Pioneer Burial Site,” located on the southwest corner of 200 West and 300 South.